moonheart08/website/content/the-webdev-experience.md

 As a bonus, this allows me to use a very simple trick to create the light theme: The order of colors in the secondary palette gets reversed for light mode usage.

 I'll be real, I have no idea if this is a standard approach or anything, I'm not actually a UI designer and I just picked up some ideas from throwing things at the wall.

+## Contrast modes.
+So, for some reason, while Firefox allows me to test light/dark very easily (this sight supports a light mode, based on OS preferences!) it doesn't have easy ways to test the other media options like `prefers-contrast`.
+The site *in theory* should switch to higher contrast text colors if the pref is set to `more`, but I can't easily test this as far as I know, which is a shame.

+## Built with Hugo
+This site is built on SCSS, Bootstrap, and Hugo, which has proven to be a pretty cozy combination.
+Hugo's templating engine isn't the greatest (hard to read and write) but it *does* work, and writing the content itself in markdown is pretty nice.
+Bootstrap is basically only used to clean-slate the browser's CSS choices so I have less browser variety to deal with.
+SCSS is used to build the stylesheets, though much of the fancy stuff (like the palette) uses plain old CSS vars and the like instead of anything SCSS provided.

+It's a nice combination and I have yet to touch javascript for this (this site has none) so I'm more than happy with it.